jkalleberg/DV-TrioTrain/docs/getting-started/getting-started.md

 Getting started with TrioTrain is straight-foward, but requires some configuration to work on your SLURM-based HPC cluster.
 The user guides below will walk you through what components require tweaking, depending on your system.

+!!! warning
+  The tutorial walk-through intentionally uses complete human genomes, and will produce ~2 TB of intermediate / output data within the chosen working directory.
+However, the last step of the tutorial will clean up any temporary files.

-First, change directories to your working directory.
+First, change directories to your working directory, where DV-TrioTrain will be installed.

 ```bash
 cd /path/to/working_dir